-North Dakota Herbicide Compendium

-The listings are approximate average retail prices for small quantities.
+North Dakota Herbicide Compendium The listings are approximate average retail prices for bulk quantities where possible.
 Herbicide prices do not include cost of additives, surfactants, oils or application costs.
 Prices vary by location, wholesaler, bulk discounts, seasonal changes, quantities purchased and particular programs the manufacturing company offers.
 Consult local agricultural suppliers for exact price.
-Some 2024 product prices were not available at printing time.
-Check the web version for updated prices about mid-January 2024.
+Some 2025 product prices were not available at printing time.